Sloth In Alabama at The Birmingham Zoo. See a Sloth in Alabama at The Birmingham Zoo as they have a few sloths that you can encounter.

 Does The Birmingham Zoo Allow Memberships?
 The Birmingham zoo allows people who wish to join them as members, to register on their website.

-The membership aids the zoo in the promotion of education, conservation of environment and animals, furthering research and community involvement.
+The membership aids the zoo in the promotion of education, conservation of environment and animals, and furthering research and community involvement.

 - Membership Prices